Since the mini-budget in September 2022, mortgage rates have soared and remained high compared to historic ultra-low rates.

 However, if you are self-employed or have a bad credit history, it's worth talking to a mortgage broker who can find the best deal and a specialist lender for your circumstances.

 Is it worth getting a mortgage broker?

-If you go with an independent mortgage broker who has access to the whole market, they can hunt out more lucrative deals or ones that suit your situation, such as the ability to port your mortgage and very low (if any) ERCs.
+If you go with an independent mortgage broker who has access to the whole market, they can hunt out the best deals or ones that suit your situation, such as the ability to port your mortgage and low ERCs.